Introduction¶

 Track data lineage across notebooks, scripts, pipelines & UI.

-Track run context with a simple method call:
+Track scripts & notebooks with a simple method call:

 track()